Pat Byrne, 2002

 A graduate of Glasgow School of Art, Alasdair Gray's books are beautifully illustrated; on the cover of The Book of Prefaces he has drawn the portraits of authors included in the book.
 His artistic talents can also be seen in the heart of the West End where he is painting a new mural in one of his favourite hostelry's the Ubiquitous Chip.
 (Rumour has it that he painted the original mural in the 70's for a £500 food tab).

-We first got talking when we were sitting next to each other at the launch of Maggie Graham's book and we arranged to meet at the Chip.
-However, we did not manage to catch up properly until a couple of weeks ago.
-Although, I kept running into Alasdair at various book launches - where his generous support to other writers was much in evidence.
+We first got talking when we were sitting next to each other at the launch of Maggie Graham's book 'Sitting Among The Eskimos' and we arranged to meet at the Chip.
+However, we did not manage to catch up properly until a couple of weeks ago, although, I kept running into Alasdair at various book launches - where his generous support to other writers was much in evidence.

 When his long awaited 'Book of Prefaces' was launched at John Smith's University Bookshop it was standing room only.
 All the important people were in attendance but it was no staid or serious event - Alasdair's, almost childlike, exuberance leaves no room for any uptight pomposity.
 Aided and abetted by Paul Currie, who organised the event, and with generous inclusion of other writers such as Janice Galloway - the event was appropriately joyful and deserving of this long awaited literary tour de force.